|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Facing difficult conditions and bad weather, by January 1944, all the horses had died from malnutrition or overwork.
 Afterwards, laborer carried 30kg loads by hand until early 1944 when construction ceased as the Australian Army troops neared the area.

-On April 9, 1944 Yaula was occupied by the Australian Army 57/60th Infantry Battalion reached Yaula and found at least two Japanese Army Isuzu TU10 6x4 trucks were captured at this location plus other logistical materials including wooden wheels and fuel drums.
+On April 9, 1944 the Australian Army 57/60th Infantry Battalion occupied Yaula and found at least two Japanese Army Isuzu TU10 6x4 trucks were captured at this location plus other logistical materials including wooden wheels and fuel drums.

 Disused since the Pacific War, the former road has reverted to a walking trail used by locals.